-Exposure to everyday noise influences heart rate variabilityMay 2nd, 2013 in Health /
+Exposure to everyday noise influences heart rate variabilityMay 2, 2013 in Medicine & Health / Health

 (Medical Xpress)—Exposure to noise, for example from road traffic, may adversely affect the cardiovascular system.
 Until now, underlying mechanisms linking noise to elevated cardiovascular risk have rarely been explored in epidemiological studies.
 Scientists of Helmholtz Zentrum München have now shown that exposure to noise during everyday life influences heart rate variability, i.e. the ability of the heart to adjust the rate at which it beats to acute events.
 The results were published in the journal Environmental Health Perspectives.

 The association between noise exposure, particularly high noise levels, and cardiovascular disease is known from previous studies.
 Ute Kraus and colleagues of the Environmental Risks research group led by Dr. Alexandra Schneider at the Institute of Epidemiology II (EPI II) at Helmholtz Zentrum München have now studied the effects of exposure to our everyday background noise.
 Their findings: Exposure to this noise also poses health risks.